5 myths about the flu vaccine debunked

 While the flu can cause some of the symptoms we are familiar with, such as high fever, body aches and fatigue, it can also cause pneumonia, sepsis (a life-threatening response to infection) and organ failure.
 The risk of suffering a heart attack or a stroke also increases in the weeks following a flu infection.

 “We are all potentially at risk for developing dangerous complications from the flu.
-Everyone who is eligible — even healthy people — should get vaccinated,” Dr. LaSalle says.
+Everyone who is eligible — even healthy people — should get vaccinated,” says Gretchen LaSalle, MD, a family medicine physician at MultiCare Rockwood Clinic.

 Myth 2: I can get the flu from the flu shot.